giovanniboscu/continuous-section-field/docs/aes/stacked_rectangular/readme2.md

 \kappa_u(t) = 1.0 - 0.8t .
 $$

-Thus, the second interval mirrors the first one in the global member: the lower geometry grows back, while the upper participation decreases.

-For the second interval, the same area compensation holds:
+For the second interval, the area compensation is:

 $$
 w_u(t) A_u^{\mathrm{geom}} = (1.0 - 0.5t) \cdot 0.06 = 0.06 - 0.03t,
 $$

-and:

 $$
 A_l^{\mathrm{geom}}(t) = 0.30(0.20 + 0.10t) = 0.06 + 0.03t.